Edmonton Capital Region Welcomes More Non-Stop Services

 Other travel-related statistics gathered in 1999 indicate that approximately 64,000 one-way trips were sold between Edmonton and Los Angeles via other western Canadian and U.S. airports.
 Of that total, Canadian citizens comprised approximately 82%, while U.S. citizens visiting Canada accounted for the remaining 18%.
 About two thirds of those passengers were travelling for leisure and the remaining third travelling for business.
 These findings clearly demonstrate the demand for daily non-stop service between Edmonton and Los Angeles.

-On a provincial level, Statistics Canada-Cities Data reveal that a total of 124,000 Californians traveled to Alberta in 1998, the vast majority of whom were repeat visitors.
+On a provincial level, Statistics Canada-Cities Data reveal that a total of 124,000 Californians travelled to Alberta in 1998, the vast majority of whom were repeat visitors.
 Their average length of stay in Alberta was almost five nights and translated into $90 million for the provincial economy.
 This clearly demonstrates the significance of California as a major in-bound tourism market for the Capital Region.

 Mr. Scott Clements, President and Chief Executive Officer of Edmonton Airports says, “the new non-stop services to Montreal and Los Angeles are major customer service improvements.
 These enhancements, combined with the November opening of the terminal expansion at Edmonton International Airport, position us as a major air service provider in North America.
 This is especially important with the 2001 World Track and Field Championships less than 18 months away.”